Create Interactive & Engaging Learning Centers for Preschoolers Using Printables

 Felt pieces are a great addition to the reading area.
 They are a fun hands on materials that allow young children to re-tell their favorite stories such as the Goldilocks and the Three Bears Set I've featured above.

-Teacher tip: If you are printing pieces that contain words, choose printable transfer sheets for dark fabrics that don't require you to "flip" your images.
-7. Magnets
+Teacher tip: If you are printing pieces that contain printed words or numbers, choose printable transfer sheets for dark fabrics that don't require you to "flip" your images.
+7. Create Magnetic Printables

-It's easy to differentiate activities!
-Provide older children working on more advanced skills, the same magnet letters with a different resource.
+One easy way to differentiate activities is to provide older children working on more advanced skills, the same magnet letters with a different resource.

 The mats in the apple sight word set were used to create a cake walk style game above!
 Play your favorite music and let the fun begin.
 Children can take turns announcing the words, letters, or even numbers they are standing on!